Chang says his new Netflix show honors Bourdain

 There’s also been personal change for Chang as he and his wife, Grace, became parents with the birth of their son, Hugo.

-“It’s definitely, like, you know, everyone says, ‘changes your life,’ and I’m trying to find how to find a better balance,” Chang said.
+“Everyone says, ‘it changes your life,’ and I’m trying to find how to find a better balance,” Chang said.
 “I’m a work in progress, man.
 And working a lot is what I know how to do.
-And I do know that, soon, I’m going to have to learn how not to work so hard.”
+And I do know that soon I’m going to have to learn how not to work so hard.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.